 Historically, this population is one of the hardest to engage.
-Similar to other councils, the TAY Wellness Advisory Council experienced low member participation in FY 2021-22.
+Similar to other collaboratives, the TAY Wellness Collaborative experienced low member participation in FY 2022-23.
 Although changes were made to the time and day of the meeting, low attendance and participation continued.
-In response, the TAY Wellness Advisory Council chair and DEI Coordinator developed e-newsletters and social media postings to continue communication with youth members and provide resources.
+In addition, the TAY Wellness Collaborative stepped down as chair in January 2023.

-In FY 2022-23 the TAY Wellness Advisory Council will work toward collaboration with Tri-City's School Partnership Team (SPT) and Stigma Reduction Program to increase collaboration and build partnerships in the community.
+In FY 2024-25 the TAY Wellness Collaborative will work toward collaboration with Tri-City's School Partnership Team (SPT) and Children and Family Services (CFS) to increase collaboration and build partnerships in the community.
+Additionally, we will review including incentives for participation to increase interest.